brickbots/PiFinder/docs/user_guide.md

 * If the PiFinder is not holding alignment between observing sessions, try tightening the middle screw, or selecting a stronger spring, to help hold the cell more tightly against the thumbscrews.

 ### Keypad and Screen
+The main way you'll interact with the PiFinder is through the Keypad and Screen located on the front.
+Ideally this will be mounted near your eyepiece for easy access.

 ![Hardware UI Overview](../images/ui_reference.png)

+Along with the 1.5" oled screen, the keypad has three primary parts, a numeric keypad (0-9), four functions buttons (A, B, C, D), and three control buttons (Up, Down, Enter).
+The screen will display different content depending on the mode you are in, but there will always be a Status Bar along the top which displays which mode the UI is in, the current constellation being pointed at (if a solve has been completed), GPS and Solver Status.

+- If the GPS has locked and provided a location, the GPS square in the status bar will be filled in and the G will be in black.
+- The solver status will show either C (Camera) or I (IMU) depending on the source of the last postion fix.
+The background of this square fades from red to black, over six seconds, indicating the time since last solve.

 ## UI Overview